Triple Crisis:

 Concern about melting glaciers and extinction of charismatic megafauna is less likely to influence governmental energy policies than desperate scrambles to replace depleting fossil energy supplies.

-Most projections of future carbon levels ignore the fact that fossil fuels are finite.
+Most projections of future greenhouse gas levels ignore the fact that fossil fuels are finite.
 Focusing solely on climate change ignores the most important question facing humanity -- whether to "spend" the remaining oil on solar panels or battleships (a simplified version of the choice).

 This is the way that carbon emissions are going to be reduced, not through voluntary simplicity nor offset campaigns.